nickdiorio/my-git-repo/README.md

 ## Basic Git via the command line:
 1. Download git: https://git-scm.com/ and run the installer with the default components selected and just step through the installation.
 This means you don't need to change any of the options or selections.
 2. Full reference available: https://git-scm.com/book/en/v2
+3. This mini tutorial is developed from http://rypress.com/tutorials/git/

 ### Configuring your environment
 Open the git bash and type: